-- For starters, if there isn’t a licensed driver in the car with you (along with valid car registration and insurance) the motor vehicle will be impounded.
+- If there isn’t a licensed driver in the car with you (along with valid car registration and insurance) the motor vehicle will be impounded

-- Then you’ll be arrested and taken to jail.
+- You’ll be arrested and taken to jail.
 Seriously.
-You’ll stay in jail until bail is granted and paid by a kind soul on the outside.
+You’ll stay in jail until bail is granted and paid by a kind soul on the outside

 In the case of an accident where someone is injured and you’re found to be at fault, you’ll receive a Class A misdemeanor.
 The penalty is up to a year in jail and a fine of up to $4,000.